Dr. Cecilia Cunningham

 Dr. Jacqueline Ancess is an MCNC Executive Team member and program consultant, having collaborated with MCNC on multiple projects for over 25 years while at the National Center for Restructuring Education, Schools, and Teaching (NCREST) at Teachers College, Columbia University, where she was co-director.
 Her research has focused on education reform, assessment, accountability, and social-emotional learning.
 Recent publications include Culture, Community, & Restorative Practices: Teaching the Way Students Learn Best at Bronxdale HS (Learning Policy Institute, 2019) and Social Emotional Learning and Social Justice Learning at el Puente Academy for Peace & Justice (Stanford University, 2015).

 For more than 20 years she worked in the NYC public school system where she was an English teacher, junior high school principal, and district administrator for innovation.
 She received a New York Alliance for the Arts Schools & Culture Award.

 Celia Brätt is an Administrative Assistant at the Middle College National Consortium (MCNC).
-For six years, Ms. Brätt has provided organizational assistance and support to the MCNC leadership and its 40 member schools, largely informed by her varied experiences working in school settings as an after-school coordinator, credit recovery specialist, teacher aid, and substitute teacher.
+For seven years, Ms. Brätt has provided organizational assistance and support to the MCNC leadership and its 40 member schools, largely informed by her varied experiences working in school settings as an after-school coordinator, credit recovery specialist, teacher aid, and substitute teacher.

 She has also worked as a professional hairstylist in different sectors of the fashion industry and holds a license in Cosmetology and Barbering.
 Ms. Brätt lived abroad in Argentina and speaks Spanish fluently.